 In the first use of an ex vivo CRISPR-based therapy to treat a genetic disease, researchers have treated at least one patient with beta thalassemia in Germany.
 CRISPR Therapeutics and Vertex Pharmaceuticals are running this trial and recruiting patients in Europe and Canada.
 CRISPR Therapeutics recently revealed that the edited cells seem to be working in their first patient!

 In the first use of an ex vivo CRISPR-based therapy to treat a genetic disease in the US, at least one patient with SCD has been treated with the same therapy in Nashville, Tennessee.
-This trial is recruiting in the US, Europe, and Canada.
+Early data from this participant look promising; you can follow updates here.
+The trial is recruiting in the US, Europe, and Canada.

 What to watch for

 Right now, we don’t know how effective these treatments will be.
 Key results to look out for include: what percentage of cells are successfully edited?
 How well do the edited stem cells make a new home in the bone marrow?
 Will the edited cells make enough fetal hemoglobin to manage a patient’s disease?
 Over time, will blood stem cells with the edit persist or be replaced by cells with the disease-causing mutation(s)?

 Right now, there is a burst of research in blood disorders.
 Other pharmaceutical and biotech companies are working on both standard and genetic therapies.
 We don’t know yet which approaches will be most effective, but patients are sure to benefit from renewing interest in these diseases.